AB-91

 Key Takeaways

-• Requires state agencies to collect detailed demographic data for Middle Eastern and North African groups by 2027.
+• Requires state and local agencies to collect detailed demographic data for Middle Eastern and North African groups.

 Get Involved